Neck Pain Treatment

 While less common than lower back pain, there are several cervical spine conditions (i.e. cervical foraminal stenosis, cervical spinal stenosis, osteoarthritis, and cervical degenerative disc disease) that may result in neck pain.

-Cervical neck pain is normally acute, lasting six weeks or less.
+Cervical pain is normally acute, lasting six weeks or less.
 Of course, the recovery period for most forms of this physical ailment is contingent upon on the severity of the injury.
 Without treatment, it will likely persist and/or return often.

 Neck and Jaw Pain Solutions Available at Our Red Deer and Olds AB Clinic